Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

 possible, for all humans and animals.

-By extension, veganism and opposition to solely retributive forms of justice such as the death penalty are de-facto tenets of the philosophy, as are the staunch commitments to defending personal freedoms and to establishing equality and prosperity among all people.
+By extension, veganism and opposition to solely retributive forms of justice such as the death penalty are de-facto tenets of Angaianism, as are the staunch commitments to defending personal freedoms and to establishing equality and prosperity among all people.

 However, in the grand scheme of things, one should always strive for the ideal of Kaeon to the